ryanchynoweth44/GeneralPythonExamples/threadingExample/README.md

 ```

-If we create all three functions then it opens our main function up to complete other actions, like sending alerts or mananging even more threads!
-There are a few things worth noting about threading:
+There are a couple things worth noting about threading:
-1. Threading does not bypass the global interpretter lock.
+1. Threading does not bypass the global interpreter lock.
 Each function will execute sequentially, and completely before starting the work of another thread.
     - This means that high volume data collection applications are not a great use case as data may pile up in the queue as you are trying to write to the database.
+Or if threads take a long period of time to execute then you have a thread pile up waiting for them to complete.
-    - The benefit of this is that threads can share variables, for example our queue is shared between the main entrypoint and the threading function.
+    - However, a big benefit of threading is the ability for threads to share variables, for example our queues are shared between the main entrypoint and the threading function allowing us to easily pass data between them.

 1. The `time.sleep` command halts execution on a thread.
 The command actually stops the execution of current thread and will pickup where it left off.
     - Please check the [hello world example](threadingHelloWorld.py) to see this in action.
 You will notice that the second thread prints much more often than the first thread and doesn't have to wait for the first thread to complete the second print.

+Feel free to recommend any other examples or use cases of threading, and enjoying coding!